-Parameter Name Description Available Values Value Description Ident IO hardware ID This displays the type of f IO hardware fitted.
+Parameter Name Description Available Values Value Description Ident IO hardware ID This displays the type of IO hardware fitted.
 Choices are: None (0) No IO hardware.
 LogicIO (1) Logic input/output (not applicable to the EPC2000 Programmable Controller).
-Relay (2) Relay Triac (3) Triac (not applicable to the EPC2000 Programmable Controller).
-DCOut (4) DC output (not applicable to the EPC2000 Programmable Controller).applicable to LogicIP (5) Logic input (not applicable to the EPC2000 Programmable Controller). Туре Type of input/output OnOff (10) On/Off output.
+Relay (2) Relay.
+Triac (3) Triac (not applicable to the EPC2000 Programmable Controller).
+DCOut (4) DC output (not applicable to the EPC2000 Programmable Controller) applicable to LogicIP (5) Logic input (not applicable to the EPC2000 Programmable Controller). Туре Type of input/output OnOff (10) On/Off output.
 TPO (11) Time proportioning output.
 Down (16) Valve lower (only if IO.OP2 parameter configured as 'Up').
 PV Process Variable The demanded output value.
-DemandHigh Demand High Percentage PID demar Only applicable when c nd value giving maximum output - "OUT.H" - Allows for "Output Splitting" rdered as a DC Output.
-DemandLow Demand low Percentage PID demand value giving minimum output - "OUT.L" - Allows for "Output Spl Only applicable when ordered as a DC Output.
+DemandHigh Demand High Percentage PID demand value giving maximum output - "OUT.H" - Allows for "Output Split Only applicable when ordered as a DC Output.
+Default: 100.0 DemandLow Demand low Percentage PID demand value giving minimum output - "OUT.L" - Allows for "Output Splitting" Only applicable when ordered as a DC Output.
 Default: 0.0 OutputHigh Output high The maximum average output power that can be supplied from this output - Allows for "Output Splitting" Only applicable when ordered as a DC Output.
-Default: 100% for TPO; 20 for mA; 10 for V i.e. the highest possible value for selected type.
-OutputLow Output low The minimum average output power that can be supplied from this output - Allows for "Output Splitting" Only applicable when ordered as a DC Output.
-Output Output A value of 0 indicates th output is high (relay en nat the output is low (relay de-energized) A value of 1 indicates that the ergized).
+Default: 100% for TPO; 20 for mA; 10 for V i.e. the highest possible value for selected typ OutputLow Output low The minimum average output power that can be supplied from this output - Allows for "Output Splitting" Only applicable when ordered as a DC Output.
+Default: 0 Output Output - hat the output is low (relay de-energized) A value of 1 indicates that the ergized).
 MinOnTime Minimum on time 0 Minimum pulse time in seconds.
 This value sets the minimum duration between any two switching events.
 Although it is named 'MinOnTime', it applies to both on and off pulses equally.
 A contactor datasheet will often specify the minimum pulse time that will help to ensure correct energizing and de-energizing of the contactor.
 This may be the lowest value you should consider using as a MinOnTime.
 Auto(0) - Automatically sets the minimum on time for the output hardware as 1s.
 Alternatively, a value may be set manually but it should be noted that this value will be clipped if it is below the minimum permissible value for the relay.
-Default: Auto CycleTime Cycle time The time proportioning between output repetition output (TPO) cycle time in seconds.
-It is defined as the period of time ons.
-The time proportioning output (TPO) cycle time in seconds.
-It is defined as the period of time between output repetitions.
+Default: Auto CycleTime Cycle time The time proportioning between output repetit output (TPO) cycle time in seconds.
+It is defined as the period of time ions.
 When this parameter is Auto(0), which is the default setting, the TPO algorithm will run in a so-called Constant Ripple Mode.
 Under this regime, the cycle time will be automatically and continuously adjusted depending on the output demand.
 This is in effort to maintain the amount or ripple in the process at an approximately constant amplitude.
-The benefit of this is that actuations are reduced on average, which can increase the lifetime of contactors and relays.
-As suggested, a demand of 50% will produce the shortest cycle time of 4MinOnTime, and the cycle time is extended the further the demand moves away from 50%.
-You should therefore choose a MinOnTime that gives an appropriate minimum cycle time.
-Alternatively, you can set a value of cycle time directly.
-When a value is set, the algorithm will rur in a so-called Constant Cycle Time Mode.
-Under this regime, the algorithm will try to keep the cycle time constant, assuming constant demand.
-Do note that the cycle time will be extended if the demand is such that the cycle time cannot be achieved without violating the MinOnTime.
-In this case, the effective cycle time will extended allowing the MinOnTime and the demand to be
+The benefit of this is that actuation: are reduced on average, which can increase the lifetime of contactors and relays.
+As suggested a demand of 50% will produce the shortest cycle time of 4MinOnTime, and the cycle time is extended the further the demand moves away from 50%.
+You should therefore choose a MinOnTime that gives an appropriate minimum cycle time. in a so-called Constant cycle time constant, as the demand is such that set a value of cycle time directly.
+When a value is set, the algorithm will run t Cycle Time Mode.
+Under this regime, the algorithm will try to keep the suming constant demand.
+Do note that the cycle time will be extended if at the cycle time cannot be achieved without violating the MinOnTime.
+In cycle time will extended allowing the MinOnTime and the demand to be